Shalika germs for tamely ramified elements in $GL_n$: The combinatorial formulas

-Let us finally note that in \cite[Th\'eor\'eme 1.3.]{W1} the following situation, which is implicit in the above, is addressed.
-Suppose $F':=F(\gamma)/F$ is unramified of degree $f$, and write $\gamma=1+t^aX+t^bY$ where $a<b$, $X\in \cO_{F(\gamma)}$ generates the residue field of $F'$ and $Y$ is such that $F'(Y)$ is a degree $n'=n/f$ extension.
-Suppose also $\gamma':=1+t^{b-a}Y$.
-Translating the notation to ours, we have \begin{theorem} where $\nabla$ is the Macdonald eigenoperator from Definition \ref{def:nablaoperator} \end{theorem} \begin{proof} One notices that in order to compare the Shalika germs $s_\lambda(\gamma)$ in {\em loc. cit.} to ours, there is a factor of $c_\lambda(q)$ and another of $c_{\lambda'}(q^f)$ inside the plethysm.
-This is explained by the fact that there is a mismatch between \cite{W1,W2}, namely we use the master symmetric function in the latter whereas in the former paper the Shalika germs are collected into a generating function instead of $\fgamma=\sum_\lambda \Gamma_\lambda(\gamma) \th_\lambda$ which has an additional plethysm $X\mapsto X/(1-q)$.
-Composing this with $\tau_f$ explains the power $q\mapsto q^f$ as well as the sign.
+\begin{theorem} where $\nabla$ is the Macdonald eigenoperator from Definition \ref{def:nablaoperator}. \end{theorem} \begin{proof} This follows from the fact that $\nabla|_{t=1}^a=\varphi_{a/1}$ as an operator on symmetric functions and Theorem \ref{thm:mainformula} with $f_1=f, q_1=a, p_1=1$. \end{proof} \begin{remark} In order to compare the Shalika germs $s_\lambda(\gamma)$ in \cite{W1} to ours, we notice there is a factor of $c^{Wal}_\lambda(q)$ and another of $c_{\lambda'}^{Wal}(q^f)$ inside the plethysm used in {\em loc. cit.}.
+This is explained by the fact that there is a mismatch between \cite{W1,W2}, namely our master symmetric function $\fgamma$ is defined to cohere with the latter paper \cite{W2}, whereas in \cite{W1} paper the Shalika germs are collected into a generating function instead of $\fgamma=\sum_\lambda \Gamma_{\lambda^t}(\gamma) \th_\lambda$ which has an additional plethysm $X\mapsto X/(q-1)$.
+Composing this with $\tau_f$ explains the power $q\mapsto q^f$.

-Finally, on the LHS of the Theorem in {\em loc. cit.} we have factors of the form $q^{an(\lambda^t)}$ which are exactly the ones coming from homogeneity of Shalika germs as observed in Remark \ref{rmk:superpolys}. \end{proof}

-\begin{proof} Follows from comparing Propositions \ref{prop:wpair1}, \ref{prop:wpair2}. \end{proof} \begin{remark} In \cite{W2} an unramified character and some ''twisted" Steinberg germs appear.
-While these are not studied in the present paper, we expect them to have nice expressions and combinatorics in terms of symmetric functions.
-For example, we do not know what the fundamental lemma proved in \cite{W2} looks like in our language. \end{remark}
+Finally, on the LHS of \cite[Th\'eor\`eme 1.3.]{W1} we have factors of the form $q^{-an(\lambda^t)}$ which are exactly the ones coming from homogeneity of Shalika germs as observed in Remark \ref{rmk:superpolys}.
+This matches the appearance of $\nabla|_{t=1}^a$ above. \end{remark} \begin{remark} In \cite{W2} an unramified character and some ''twisted" Steinberg germs appear.
+While these are not studied in the present paper, they also have nice expressions and combinatorics in terms of symmetric functions.
+For example, the fundamental lemma proved in \cite{W2} can be given meaning in this language.
+We will do this elsewhere. \end{remark} \begin{remark} As can be seen in Theorem \ref{thm:unramified} or by changing the first Newton pair from $(p,q)$ to $(p,q+p)$, the $\nabla-$operator at $t=1$ corresponds to multiplying the element $\gamma$ in the Lie algebra or taking $1+\gamma\to 1+t\gamma$ in the group.
+Comparing to our formulas, this actually yields homogeneity of Shalika germs for the tamely ramified elements (compare to the proof of \cite[Lemme 1.2.]{W1}). \end{remark}